ivanmysin/Phase_precession/README.md

 Simulation results are saved to hdf5 file.
 *python3* is the default command for calling the python 3 interpreter, however, it may be different on your system.
 Substitute the call of the interpreter for which you have installed dependencies.

-* To process the results, run *process.py*.
-It will process and save in the same file, wavelet spectra, bands, distribution of neurons by rhythm phases, etc.

-      python3 process.py

 * Run *figure.py* file to plot figure